 The mould, Gareth Turnbull, caretaker, considered, had crept, unchecked, slowly across the kitchen wall of the community centre for far too long, & now, to nostrils beyond his own, both the cloakroom & womens’ toilet had taken on an unpleasant, fusty-blue, odour, also.

-“And, finally,” said Reverend Jackson, closing the Michaelmas service and rubbing his trim beard & nodding toward the hall across the road through the stain glass.
+“And, finally,” said Reverend J. Jackson, closing the Michaelmas service and nodding toward the hall across the road through the stain glass.
 “Creeping damp has rendered the venue unusable for the foreseeable.”

-He was from the mainland originally (“down from Brighton, for my sins”) & being from that part of the country, had this unusual & quite exotic way with words that could cause furrows of concentration, or confusion, to grow in the brows of his congregation.
+She was from the mainland originally (“down from Brighton, for my sins”) & being from that part of the country, had this unusual & quite exotic way with words that could cause furrows of concentration, or confusion, to grow in the brows of her congregation.

-He drove a yellow Volvo.
+She drove a yellow Volvo.
 It had a patch of sticky, black masking on the back bumper where it had cracked, in a mis-judged three-point turn, on a wheelbarrow in the area known locally as the Lawnsheds.
-A selection of loose cassettes skidded up & down the length of dash, & there were generally a pair of wellingtons, bits of outdoor gear & a stack of old BirdWatcher, tied up with string, that he kept meaning to take to the charity shop, on the backseat.
-He would always stop for a walker, of which there were a few, out on the long stretch of road that was poorly served by local bus services to and from the mainland.
-Only last week, he’d pulled over for two boys carrying skateboards in the rain just outside Motherwell.
-Just scoot that stuff on to the floor, he said into the rearview.
+A selection of loose cassettes skidded up & down the length of dash, & there were generally a pair of wellingtons, bits of outdoor gear & a stack of old BirdWatcher, tied up with string, that she kept meaning to take to the charity shop, on the backseat.
+She would always stop for a walker, of which there were a few, out on the long stretch of road that was poorly served by local bus services to and from the mainland.
+Only last week, she’d pulled over for two boys carrying skateboards in the rain just outside Motherwell.
+Just scoot that stuff on to the floor, she said into the rearview.
 The first boy pushed the muddy boots aside with the edge of his board & sat on the stack of magazines.
-It made for an awkward ride, so he put on some Ultravox.
-He told them that he favoured Midge Ure’s voice over that of John Foxx & the boys looked quickly at each other & the one sat on the stack of magazines eventually said, “This is us.”
+It made for an awkward ride, so she put on some Ultravox, telling them that she favoured Midge Ure’s voice over that of John Foxx & the boys looked quickly at each other & the one sat on the stack of magazines eventually said, “This is us.”

 They called themselves Islanders.
 And, though Penn Beacon is sometimes still referred to locally as The Fire Isle, it is infact, a peninsula.
 It is melded to the mainland by the never-ending, slow accumulation of millions of tons of blue shingle drift that is pushed east along the bay, banking in the fleet between Weston on the mainland & the north end of Penn Beacon proper.
 Long before the first lighthouse was built there had always been a beacon on Penn, ready to be torched as warning to approaching ships, friend or foe.
 In 1588, Elizabeth the First commissioned a series of Armada Beacons to be erected the length of the south coast as an early warning system to guard against the threat of the Spanish fleet.